20. Special Rules for BAYS 7v7 Matches

 The penalty area should be 12 yards deep, and extend 12 yards to the outside from each goalpost.
 A separate goal area may, but need not be marked.
 Clearly visible dots or dotted lines may be used to mark the penalty areas to avoid excessive lining and confusion on regulation fields.

-Downsized goals will be used which should be approximately twelve feet wide by six feet high (for U-10), or the next adjustable size larger (for older teams).
+Downsized goals will be used which should be approximately twelve feet wide by six feet high (for 4th grade and younger), or the next adjustable size larger (for older teams).
 They must be anchored securely to the ground.